Frensham Pond in Surrey was where I felt it.

 And I started to feel what I was feeling as fear.

 I have come to realise that, so often when I feel things that are acute, I dissociate.
 My strong feelings cause me to zone out, to float into a numb space, where I stay till I’m back to safety.
 It’s an old programme probably from childhood.
 And it served me well until I realised that it was costing me my life.
 No emotion, no anger, no fear, no delight.
 Only wave after wave of zone-out.
 Feeling but not allowing myself to feel.

 And standing in that driveway I felt it: the fear of being found out here.
 Of a car passing or worse a person and me being discovered out here in the dark.
 What am I doing here? the same fear that haunted me moments before at the jetty but which was obscured in dissociation: ‘What are you doing here?
 You are not meant to be here.
 I am scared of you.
 Go away.’

 The focus was fearsome and I felt it.

-So I turned – unconsciously driven, and stepped back down in to the darker dark, retracing my steps.
+So I turned – unconsciously driven, and stepped back down into the darker dark, retracing my steps.
 There where the water flowed.
 And this time I stayed at the bridge.
 Listening to the sound of water in the dark.
 And felt a terror rise up as I listened.
-The terror of an animal that can’t hear his surroundings.
+The terror of an animal that can’t hear its surroundings.
 Focusing on one thing shut me out from hearing the background.
-And without constant background awareness I was unsafe.
+And without constant background awareness, I was unsafe.
 The focus was fearsome.
 And I felt it.
 I felt it.

 Like a rhapsodic song in my chest – a pleasurable terror.
 Being completely in the music of the water, knowing all the while that my immersion was causing me fear.
 The delicious baptism into the four-dimensionality of that night sound and the acknowledged terror that it cost me to stay there, deep in the burble.